- Oops!Something went wrong.Please try again later.

 Other Financial Aspects

-Casey's ended the reported quarter with cash and cash equivalents of $34.2 million, long-term debt (excluding current portion) of $1,289 million and shareholders’ equity of $1,390.9 million.
-During the quarter, the company did not make any share repurchases and still has $300 million under authorization.
-The company plans to incur capital expenditures of $466 million during fiscal 2019.
+Casey's ended the quarter with cash and cash equivalents of $198.9 million, long-term debt and finance lease obligations (net of current maturities) of $1,682.2 million and shareholders’ equity of $2,030.7 million.
+The company has the full capacity of $475 million lines of credit.
+We note that leverage ratio ticked up to 2.4x.
+During the quarter, the company did not make any share repurchases and still has $300 million under authorization, which expires in April 2022.

 How Have Estimates Been Moving Since Then?

-At this time, Casey's has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+Currently, Casey's has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Casey's has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions looks promising.
+Notably, Casey's has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report